HIGH SCHOOL AND ENGLISH LANGUAGE SCHOOL

 I’m from Victoria, can I continue at my current school and be in the Professional Training Program?

 Yes, you may be able to continue at your current school while in PTP.
 However, the schedule must allow for your courses to be taken in the morning so that you are available in the afternoon for your dance training.
 What is important is to establish what kind of timetable and schedule your school operates on.
-You must be at a school with a morning, non-rotating timetable using a semester system.
+You must attend school with a morning, non-rotating timetable using a semester system.

 I live in another province/territory in Canada.
 Can I go to school in British Columbia?